microsoft/ignite-learning-paths-training-aiml/aiml40/absa/readme.md

 - (2) Click on 'create new file'
 - Create a new file with file name: "init.ipynb" and File type: Python Notebook.
 Leave target directory as preselected.
 - (3) Click on 'new compute'
-- Create a New Compute Instance: Compute name: 'absa-notebook<youralias>' (compute name needs to be unique) and Virtual Machine size: 'Standard_D3_v2' Leave everything else default.
+- Create a New Compute Instance: Compute name: 'absa-notebook-youralias' (compute name needs to be unique) and Virtual Machine size: 'Standard_D3_v2' Leave everything else default.
 - Wait until your compute is created *(you need to click refresh sometimes)*

 ![Add new compute target](../images/add-new-compute.png)